pallets/flask/docs/config.rst

 Configuring from Files
 ----------------------

-Configuration becomes more useful if you can configure from a file.
-And ideally that file would be outside of the actual application package that you can install the package with distribute (:ref:`distribute-deployment`) and still modify that file afterwards.
+Configuration becomes more useful if you can configure from a file, and ideally that file would be outside of the actual application package so that you can install the package with distribute (:ref:`distribute-deployment`) and still modify that file afterwards.